Mr-Darth/Skriptness/learning/mysterious-script-2.7.0-beta3.md

 <summary>Detailed explanation</summary>

 Let's look into the `helper` function first.
-> Totally unrelated, did you notice the argument is a non-literal? 😱
+> Totally unrelated, did you notice the argument defaults to a non-literal? 😱

 As stated in the hints, the local variable token has to be part of the literal variable name for the variable to actually be local:
 ```vb